 The Iron Man race is one of the most intensive athletic competitions in the world.
 As far as one-day events go, the Iron Man triathlon race is one of the toughest and any man or woman who manages to complete the event deserves a round of applause.

 So what does the Iron Man race entail?
 The race isn’t exactly for the faint hearted.
 You’ll start with a 2.4-mile swim.
 Doesn’t sound so bad right?
 Just a long dip.
 But if you’re not done with the swim in 2 hours and twenty minutes, you’re cut from the race.

 After your swim, you’ll be tasked with completing a 112-mile bicycle ride.
 Yes, you read that correctly, 112 miles!
 You’ll get a full eight hours and 10 minutes to complete the bicycle race or you’re cut.
 Cramps and muscle aches and pains are also all but mandatory.

-[Of course, if you’re suffering from muscle and joint point injuries, try this injury treatment kit from our partner organization!]
+[Of course, if you’re suffering from muscle and joint point injuries, try this injury treatment wrap kit from our partner site!]

 And since this is a triathlon, you already know that the Iron Man race isn’t finished just yet.
 You’ll have six and a half hours to run a 26.22-mile marathon.

 Granted, this is a pretty generous time as far as marathons are concerned.
 However, you’ll also suffer from numerous muscle aches and pains given the first two parts of the triathlon.
 And keep in mind, you’re allowed essentially no breaks in between.